ajhs-legal/terms-of-service/security-policy-irp/cyber-incident-response-plan.md

 3. Reporting its findings to management and to applicable authorities or other third parties, as appropriate.
 4. Reprioritizing other work responsibilities to permit a timely response to Information Security Incidents on notification.

+**IRT Roster**

-IRT Roster.
-The IRT consists of a core team, led by the information security coordinator, with representatives from key Goodlawyer groups and stakeholders.
-The current IRT roster [is available at [IRT ROSTER LOCATION]/includes the following individuals:
+The IRT consists of a core team, led by the Chief Technology Officer, with representatives from key Goodlawyer groups and stakeholders.
+The current IRT roster incudes:

-[FUNCTION], [NAME], [CONTACT INFORMATION], [ALTERNATE/DESIGNATE CONTACT INFORMATION]
+1. Parker Smith, Chief Technology Officer

 Call on external individuals, including vendor, service provider, or other resources, to participate on specific-event IRTs, as necessary.